vinaydahiya04/codepred-backend/README.md

 # CodePred
-CodePred is a Codeforces problems recommendation engine that recommends you codeforces problems to solve considering your current rating and questions solved till date on Codeforces.
+CodePred is a Codeforces problems recommendation engine that recommends you Codeforces problems to solve considering your current rating and problems succesfully submitted till date on Codeforces.
-The site tries to suggests you the kind of problems which will be helpful in improving your Codeforces rating.
+CodePred suggests you the kind of problems which will be helpful in improving your Codeforces rating.

 # Site Url
 The website is hosted at https://code-pred.netlify.app/